matter-labs/zinc/docs/developer-guide.md

 ## Introduction

-The jab language is used to simplify development of Quadratic Arithmetic Programs (see [this example](http://coders-errand.com/how-to-build-a-quadratic-arithmetic-program/)).
+The Jabberwocky language is used to simplify development of Quadratic Arithmetic Programs (see [this example](http://coders-errand.com/how-to-build-a-quadratic-arithmetic-program/)).
 It converts a jab program into an R1CS circuit (a list of linbear constraints over finite fields) using the [bellman](https://github.com/matter-labs/bellman) library.
 This allows generation of Zero Knowledge Proofs for any proof system supported by bellman (such as Groth16 or Sonic).

 :::info
 Implementation details below are highlighted like this.